Real Money, Real Experts

 Real Money, Real Experts is a personal finance podcast written and produced by AFCPE®.
 With an audience of financial professionals, we strive to educate and entertain with a combination of expert tips, engaging interviews, and real-life storytelling.

 AFCPE® ensures the highest integrity of the financial counseling profession by certifying, connecting, and supporting diverse professionals.
-Our comprehensive programs, the AFC® (Accredited Financial Counselor®) and FFC® (Financial Fitness Coach), represent the gold standard of financial counseling and coaching certifications.
+Our comprehensive program, the AFC® (Accredited Financial Counselor®), represent the gold standard of financial counseling certifications.
 And our membership community offers a place to share best practices, solve similar struggles, and access tools and resources that advance your career and enable you to better serve your clients.

 Real Money, Real Experts